thebkv/bkv/Matthew_13.md

 17 Truly I say to you, many prophets and righteous people longed to see what you see, and did not see it, and to hear what you hear, and did not hear it.

-18 Hear then the parable of the sower:
+18 “Hear then the meaning of the parable of the sower.

-19 When anyone hears the word of the **Inner Kingdom** and does not understand it, the evil one comes and snatches away what has been sown in his heart.
-This is what was sown along the path.
+19 When anyone hears the **word of the Inner Kingdom** and does not understand, the **unresolved mind** snatches away what was sown in the heart.
+This is the **seed on the hardened path**.

-20 As for what was sown on rocky ground, this is the one who hears the word and immediately receives it with joy,
+20 The **seed on rocky ground** is the one who hears the word and receives it at once with joy,

-21 yet he has no root in himself, but endures for a while, and when tribulation or persecution arises on account of the word, immediately he falls away.
+21 but has no depth in himself.
+He endures for a time, but when pressure or persecution comes, he falls away.

-22 As for what was sown among **the thorns — the cares and distractions of this world** — this is the one who hears the word, but the cares of the world and the deceitfulness of riches choke the word, and it proves unfruitful.
+22 The **seed among thorns** is the one who hears, but the **cares of the world and the deceitfulness of riches** choke the word, and it bears no fruit.

-23 As for what was sown on good soil, this is the one who hears the word and understands it; he indeed bears fruit and yields, in one case a hundredfold, in another sixty, and in another thirty.”
+23 But the **seed in good soil** is the one who hears the word and understands.
+This is the one whose inner life bears fruit abundantly — in one a hundredfold, in another sixty, in another thirty.”

 24 He put another parable before them, saying:
 “The **Inner Kingdom** may be compared to a man who sowed good seed in his field,